callmeexin/langmanus4BIA/CONTRIBUTING.md

 - Join our community channels
 - Ask questions in discussions

-We appreciate your contributions to making LangManus better!
+We appreciate your contributions to making BiaGhosterCoder better!